Al Qaeda militants take over two south Yemen towns, residents say

 At least seven local militiamen and five militants were killed, according to local fighters.
 Militants were deployed to the streets of both towns, and in Jaar blew up the house of a local commander killed in the fighting, residents said.
 Schools and shops were closed.

-Later on Wednesday, a clinic in the southern city of Taiz run by Medecins Sans Frontieres (MSF) was hit by airstrikes by a Saudi-led coalition, the medical aid group said.
+Later on Wednesday, a clinic in the southern city of Taiz run by Medecins Sans Frontieres (MSF) was hit by airstrikes, the medical aid group said.

-The Saudi-led coalition since March has been trying to defeat Yemen's Iran-backed Shi'ite Houthis, who captured large parts of the country and wrested control from its government, which only recently returned from exile.
+A Saudi-led coalition has since March been trying to defeat Yemen's Iran-backed Shi'ite Houthis, who captured large parts of the country and wrested control from its government, which only recently returned from exile.

 "The entrance of al Qaeda this time happened in the absence of any state institutions, which al Qaeda exploited," said Zinjibar resident Fadl Mohammed Mubarak.